syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

-The following output is displayed as a result of the above code example.
+The following output is displayed as a result of the previous code example.

 ![](How-to_images/Customize-Drag-and-Drop-element-while-grouping_img1.png)

-## Display Tooltip
+## Display tooltip

-To apply tooltip for cells, You need to use `CustomAttributes` in columns.
-For more reference, about [`CustomAttributes`](http://help.syncfusion.com/aspnetmvc/grid/columns#custom-attribute).
+To apply tooltip for cells, You need to use the `CustomAttributes` in columns.
+For more reference, about the [`CustomAttributes`](http://help.syncfusion.com/aspnetmvc/grid/columns#custom-attribute).

 {% tabs %}